 - The insurance company refuses to offer a fair settlement amount

 - The driver’s insurance company wholly denies your injury claim

-- An attorney will not agree to accept your case
+- A personal injury attorney will not accept your case

 Do I sue the driver or the driver’s insurance company?

 You must file your lawsuit against the negligent driver and not against their insurance company.
 The insurance company did not cause the crash and therefore can’t be held legally responsible for your property damage or medical bills.
 The law requires you to sue the negligent driver because the driver is the one who caused the crash.